Home

 Don't stretch too early

-Stretching too early in your injury recovery or in the wrong way can do more damage, and
+Stretching too early in your injury recovery or in the wrong way can do more damage

 2